zsoobratty/CV-2/README.md

 ## <a name="Interests">Interests</a>

 #### Cooking

-Recreating meals that I've had at restaurants is a huge hobby of mine.
-From making the Wagamama Katsu Curry, to replicating the famous Big Mac.
+Cooking is one of my favourite things to do.
+From making recipes created by incredible chefs all around the world, to experimenting with different flavours and creating my own recipes.
-The possibilities are endless!
+Recreating meals that I've had at restaurants is also a hobby of mine.
+A personal fravourite of mine was recreating and, in my opinion, improving the famous Big Mac.

 #### Piano
 So I was playing a game called Final Fantasy X, and on comes a tune, played on the piano, by the name of 'To Zanarkand'.
 Inspired by it, I went and bought myself a piano with the sole purpose of playing that song.